Joerg-Schultz/PythonKurs/InfoMail.md

 - **Python** Please install the latest release from here https://www.python.org/downloads/windows/
 - **PyCharm** (The IDE we will be using) https://www.jetbrains.com/pycharm/download/#section=windows Choose 'Community' Edition (for the operating system you are working on)
+- **EduTools** In Pycharm:
+  - In Welcome Screen: Plugins -> Marketplace -> JetBrains Academy -> install
-- **EduTools** In Pycharm: File -> Setting -> Plugins -> Marketplace -> EduTools -> install
+  - In Project: File -> Setting -> Plugins -> Marketplace -> JetBrains Academy -> install
+- **Introduction to Python** In PyCharm:
+  - In Welcome Screen: Learn -> Enable..-> MarketPlace -> Introduction to Python
-- **Introduction to Python** In PyCharm:  File -> Learn and Teach -> Browse Courses -> Marketplace -> Introduction to Python
+  - In Project: File -> Learn and Teach -> Browse Courses -> Marketplace -> Introduction to Python

 In case you encounter any problems, Google it and find a solution.
 Arguably the most important skill I want to teach you in this course is to find solutions for you programming problems by yourself.
 There are tons of YouTube videos explaining every detail of the installation process.
-And, as you will see in the course, StackOverflow is always there to help!
+And, as you will see in the course, ChatGPT is always there to help!

 OK, and if you got completely stuck 😉 ask for help in the course forum.